 Cellar books come in all shapes and sizes – there are hundreds of variations available.
 It can be decorative, adding a look of authenticity and charm to your cellar, or commemorative recording all of those wonderful moments when bottles are opened and shared.
 But it’s most important role is a practical one.
 It ensures that you know what wines you have at all times; that each one is opened at the right time; and that your collection is not wasted and drunk too late.
+A wine cellar log book is a good opcion.

 The choice of a cellar book is a personal one; you’ll need to find the format that best suits your wine style, buying patterns and drinking habits.
 You could purchase one of the many options available, or you could create one of your own on a computer, print it on lovely parchment paper, and have it bound.
 Another option is to create a loose-leaf binder – then over the years pages can come out, be changed or be added.
 The file could then have dividers, one for each row of the cellar, or by wine types etc.